Little Christmas: North America

-In Ireland, it is the traditional day to remove the Christmas tree and decorations.
-The tradition is not well documented, but one article from The Irish Times (January 1998), entitled "On the woman's day of Christmas," describes both some sources of information and the spirit of this occasion.

 Other meanings

 A "Little Christmas" is also a figure in Irish set dancing.
-It refers to a figure where half the set, four dancers, join together with hands linked behind partners lower back, and the whole figure proceeds to rotate in a clockwise motion, usually for eight bars.
+It refers to a figure where half the set, four dancers, join with hands linked behind partners lower back, and the whole figure proceeds to rotate in a clockwise motion, usually for eight bars.

 In the dance concerned, female participants enacted the traditional celebration's house visits and slightly subversive tone by taking the active "male" role of switching from partner to partner.